arbor-sim/arbor/doc/cpp_domdec.rst

     .. cpp:member:: const std::vector<cell_gid_type> gids

-        The gids of the cells in the cell group, **sorted in ascending order**.
+        The gids of the cells in the cell group.

     .. cpp:member:: const backend_kind backend